DenisGavar/aws-projects/README.md

 **Security Groups** for configuring inbound and outbound network traffic rules

 **VPC (Virtual Private Cloud)** for isolated and secure cloud network environments

+**Amazon Aurora** for high-performance, fully managed relational databases

+**Amazon EC2** for scalable virtual server instances in the cloud